tardate/LittleArduinoProjects/STM32/STM32F103C8T6/48pinDevBoard/README.md

 # #546 STM32F103C8T6 Dev Board

-Programming the 48 pin version of the ARM Cortex-M3 STM32F103C8T6 board with the Arduino IDE.
+Programming the 48 pin version of the ARM Cortex-M3 STM32F103C8T6 board with the Arduino IDE, with examples of programming using USB-Serial or ST-Link v2 from MacOSX.

 ![Build](./assets/48pinDevBoard_build.jpg?raw=true)